Configuration Settings

 # "github.com/foo/bar" = "github.com/baz/bar"

-Changing the QEMU CPU Core and Memory Quantity
+Changing the QEMU Properties

-For example, to change the CPU core and RAM memory quantities used when running the Redox image in QEMU, add the following environment variables to your .config file:
+To change the CPU core and RAM memory quantities used when running the Redox image in QEMU, add the following environment variables to your .config file:

 Command Line

-The default settings in mk/config.mk can be manually overridden by explicitly setting them on the make command line.
+The default settings in mk/config.mk can be overridden by explicitly setting them on the make command line.

 For example, the following command builds the demo image variant and loads it into QEMU: